-In fact, this checking can be implemented in the functions AddTmpAssignments() and AddTmpShift() in the algorithm shown in Fig. 3.
+In fact, this checking can be implemented in the functions AddTmpAssignments() and AddTmpShift() in the algorithm shown in Figure 4.
 Before adding the requested assignment statement, the two functions check if an assignment to the same target already exists (in the same state, under the same condition).
 If not, the functions can go ahead and do their work.

 If an assignment to the same target variable is already present, the functions will check if the source is the same as given in their arguments.
-This case happens naturally if multicycle and pipelined components are used within loops, and, of course, is perfectly ok.
+This case happens naturally if multi-cycle and pipelined components are used within loops, and, of course, is perfectly ok.
 If the sources are different, however, then an actual resource conflict exists and needs to be reported to the designer as an error message.

-5 Experiments and Results
+4 Experiments and Results

 The technique and the algorithm described in this paper have been implemented in a compiler and a synthesizer [12] as an extension to the SpecC language [3].
+The compiler is freely available on the web [2].